wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 Suffix filenames with the ``.rst`` extension.

-.. note:: If you are having issues editing files with the ``.rst`` extension, the recommended text editor is VS Code with the `reStructuredText extension <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`_.
+.. note:: If you are having issues editing files with the ``.rst`` extension, the recommended text editor is VS Code with the [reStructuredText extension](https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>).

 Text
 ----